Southern Arkansas Muleriders football: AIC era

 Prior to joining NCAA Division II football, the Muleriders were an inaugural member of the Arkansas Intercollegiate Conference which featured several non-scholarship programs from the state of Arkansas.
 Six of these programs continue to be conference mates today.
 SAU saw varying periods of success during their years in the AIC.
 SAU fielded 61 teams during their time in the AIC and left the conference with a 309–270–25 record.
 The late 1920s were good to the Muleriders as the team won the AIC Championship in 1926, 1927, and 1929.
 The 1929 squad is the last team to finish a season unbeaten.
 The 1930s and 1940 saw years that SAU did not field a team.
 Many schools took off the World War II years due to the demands that war brought.
 However, by 1946 football was back at SAU to stay.
 Elmer Smith was hired to lead the program.
 Elmer Smith was able to duplicate the success of the late 1920s winning AIC Championships in 1948, 1951, & 1952.
 Coach Smith left the university to join Paul "Bear" Bryant's staff at the University of Alabama following the 1953 season.
 Coach Smith finished at SAU with a 54–27–2 record.

 In 1954, Auburn Smith (no relation to Elmer Smith) was promoted from assistant football coach to the head coaching position.
 This began the longest tenured coach in SAU history.
 Auburn Smith guided the Mulerider program for 15 seasons and retired with the most wins in school history.
 Upon his retirement, Smith served as the athletic director for several years.
 The field house at Wilkins Stadium was named in his honor in 1995.

 Raymond "Rip" Powell was named as Smith's replacement and proceeded to lead SAU into the best five-year period in the programs history.
 From 1971 to 1975, Powell's squads compiled a 38–13–1 record and won the 1972 AIC Championship.
 Powell wasn't able to continue the success that he found at the beginning of his career and he retired following the 1978 season.
 Following Powell's retirement, SAU's program entered into a period of instability.
 Coaches rarely stayed more than a couple years and 8 win seasons were followed by 1 win seasons.
 There were bright spots.
 The 1981 squad, coached by Jimmy "Red" Parker reached the No. 1 ranking before finishing the season 7–3.
 In 1990, the Muleriders traveled to the Aztec Bowl in Mexico where they beat the Mexican All-Star team 41–31.

 At the conclusion of the 1994–1995 season, the AIC folded.
 Most of the schools had already moved from the NAIA to the NCAA ranks.
 SAU joined several other Arkansas institutions to form the Western Division of the Gulf South Conference.
-While this ended a wonderful period of SAU's athletic history, good things were just around the corner for the SAU football team.
+This marked the end of a period in SAU's athletic history.
+Following this, the SAU football team experienced a series of successful seasons.